 To Cook the Mapo Tofu

 • Heat a wok or large frying pan on medium heat.
-When it‘s hot, add 1 Tbsp neutral oil.
-When the oil is hot, add the garlic and ginger to the wok.
+Add 1 Tbsp neutral oil to the hot pan.
+Then, add the garlic and ginger to the hot oil.

 Mapo Tofu 7

-• Sauté in the oil (make sure they don‘t burn).
-Once they are fragrant, add ½ lb ground pork.
+• Sauté the aromatics until fragrant, making sure they don‘t burn.
+Then, add ½ lb ground pork to the wok.

 Mapo Tofu 8

-• Cook the pork, breaking up big chunks with a spatula or wooden spoon, until no longer pink.
+• Cook the pork, breaking up the chunks with a spatula or wooden spoon, until the meat is no longer pink.

 Mapo Tofu 9